 C - COMMENCEMENT AND TRANSITIONAL PROVISIONS

-This third edition of the Handbook came into force on 03 April 2017 and replaced the second edition of the Handbook (which came into effect from 30 April 2015).
+This fourth edition of the Handbook came into force on 01 April 2019 and replaced the third edition of the Handbook (which came into effect from 3 April 2017).

 Subject to rI14 below, in respect of anything done or omitted to be done or otherwise arising before 6 January 2014:

 Parts 2 and 3 of this Handbook shall not apply;

 the edition of the Code of Conduct or relevant Annex in force at the relevant time shall apply; and

 any reference to Part 2, Part 3 or Part 5 of this Handbook shall include reference to the corresponding Part of the edition of the Code of Conduct or relevant Annex which was in force at the relevant time.

 a matter is being dealt with under The Disciplinary Tribunal Regulations 2014 as at 1 November 2017; or Annex J (The Complaints Rules 2011), Annex K (The Disciplinary Tribunals Regulations (2009) (Reissued 1 February 2012)), Annex M (Hearings before the Visitors Rules), Annex N (Interim Suspension Rules) or Annex O (Fitness to Practise Rules) as at 6 January 2014; or

 anything done or omitted to be done or otherwise arising before 6 January 2014 required referral for consideration in accordance with any of the above Annexes,